Carlos Diaz (theater director): History

-As for plays not written by Cubans, Carlos Diaz tries to work with material that has a certain connection to Cuba.
 In 1985, at the Ensayo Theatre, and again in 2007 at the El Publico Theatre, Diaz directed the Jean-Paul Sartre play The Respectful Prostitute; Sartre was an early and enthusiastic supporter of the Cuban revolution.
-Still more Cuban, the production also offered Cuban rum to audience members, and invited them to dance on stage in a conga line at the end of the play.
-Diaz also directed Federico García Lorca's play The Audience which Lorca began work on in Cuba in 1929.
-Its opening in Havana in 1994 caused scandal as is portrayed homosexual scandal.
+Diaz also directed Federico García Lorca's play The Audience, which Lorca began working on in Cuba in 1929.
+Its opening in Havana in 1994 caused a scandal as it portrayed the theme of homosexuality.
 Diaz chose to perform the controversial play a second time in 1996 and then again in 1998.

 Despite its Cuban emphasis, El Publico has found success during its trips to Ecuador (1994), Spain (1997), Colombia (1998), and Venezuela (2000).
-It has also toured throughout Cuba and is currently performing in a temporary location at theatre Adolofo Llayrado Theater on Calle 11, while its usual theatre El Publico is renovated.
+It has also toured throughout Cuba, and it's currently performing in a temporary location at theatre Adolofo Llayrado Theater on Calle 11, while its usual theatre, El Publico, is renovated.